 10 Ways to Boost Your WiFi Signal

 Most devices in your home are not hardwired to the internet but rely on a router to provide wireless internet service.
-This means that you’ll need a strong, steady WiFi signal to conference call, binge-watch TV, blast through your favorite RPG or shop online.
+This means that you’ll need a strong, steady WiFi signal to dial into a conference call, binge-watch TV, blast through your favorite RPG, or shop online.
 Great web surfing starts with speedy internet and for all of these processes to run smoothly your WiFi strength needs to be tip-top, no matter where you are in the house.
 Whether you’re moving to a new home and trying to decide where to put your home office or just tired of bad internet service, there are some key WiFi signal boosters you can use to get the most out of your internet.

 10 ways to boost a WiFi signal